 As I was 3 rounds into getting my butt kicked at my local CrossFit box yesterday, I thought to myself...Wow!....This is Awesome!

-In our small Colorado town, I was the first annoyingly passionate CrossFitter who talked about nothing other than the CrossFit gym program to anyone who would listen, and that passion led me to start a gym.
+In our small Colorado town, I was the first annoyingly passionate CrossFitter who talked about nothing else to anyone who would listen, and that passion led me to start a gym.

-So now, it’s awesome to see so many people in our town who have completely transformed themselves into fire-breathing WOD-smashing machines who consistently destroy me in CrossFit gym program workouts.
+So now, it’s awesome to see so many people in our town who have completely transformed themselves into fire-breathing WOD-smashing machines who consistently destroy me in workouts.

 However, when you see how big our gym is, and how many people come, it's easy to forget our humble beginnings.